 • Subtasks: No longer than a few days each, these help you break a larger task into the smaller steps

-• Milestones: Major phases or events in your project that help break up the project and act as check-ins throughout the project life cycle
+• Milestones: Major phases or events in your project that help break up the project and act as check-ins throughout the project lifecycle

-Pro tip: Want in on a little secret?
-As you set them up, add cushions to key tasks so that you have wiggle room for fire drills or unexpected bottlenecks — for example, if a client needs extra time to review or a team member calls in sick.
 In a perfect world, some tasks might take a day.
-So maybe you make it two in your plan.
-There's no need to give every task a cushion, though — weigh the risks and add them where it makes the most sense.
+So maybe, you make it two in your plan.
+There’s no need to give every task a cushion, though — weigh the risks and add them where it makes the most sense.
 Future you will thank you.

 Step 5: Define the roles, responsibilities, and resources

 Resources are the people, equipment, or money needed to complete a project.
-Once you’ve selected your tools and gotten a budget, don’t forget about your people.
+Once you’ve selected your tools and gotten a project budget, don’t forget about your people.
 Even folks who already know how to write a project work plan and have done so a hundred times can underestimate their labor needs.

-As you begin to assign tasks, make sure you take bandwidth into consideration.
-Clarify the responsibilities and expectations of each person.
-Keep in mind that 95% of workers report working on more than one team or project concurrently, and if projects aren’t aligned, workloads become too stressful for teams.
+Keep in mind that 95% of workers report working on more than one team or project concurrently — if projects aren’t aligned, workloads become too stressful for teams.
 Stress causes about 50% of workers to start looking for another job and 25% to quit their current jobs altogether, according to our report on The Stress Epidemic.

 As you plan your project, consider how you’ll filter incoming requests that impact the project’s timeline or budget.
 Knowing how to calculate earned value to monitor the level of work completed on a project against the plan is imperative.
-For project managers, tools like Wrike's resource management can help you visualize the tasks for your project from a team workflow perspective, giving you the visibility and flexibility to balance workloads.

 Step 6: Define the communication and check-in process